bluegenes/2021-magsearch-vt/README.md

 # 2021-magsearch-vt

-For species of interest, download genomes and sketch to prepare for MAG Search.
+1. For species of interest, download genomes and sketch to prepare for MAG Search (`download_and_sketch.snakefile`).
+2. Search genomes of interest against SRA metagenomes (`magsearch.snakefile`)